Attention-Deficit/Hyperactivity Disorder (ADHD)

 What is ADHD?

 ADHD is a complex condition that involves difficulties with executive functions, which are responsible for regulating attention, self-control, and impulse management.
 Individuals with ADHD may struggle with maintaining focus, organizing tasks, and controlling their impulses.
+At Dayrise Wellness, we understand that ADHD is not just a childhood disorder; it can persist into adulthood, affecting various aspects of life, including work and relationships.

 Types of ADHD